emin/WebPQuickLook/README.md

 ###The other users can't use it.
 What can I do?

   You can do it same operations by logining their account.
 But if you want to install for all users, that's simple and similar the above commands.
-I have to delete one character (~) from above commands.
   As most of you quickly figured out,

 	curl  https://raw.github.com/emin/WebPQuickLook/master/WebpQuickLook.tar.gz | tar -xvz
 	sudo mkdir -p /Library/QuickLook/